 Nobody denied that the Power Mac G4 Cube looked striking.

 Rather than a typical tower, it took the form of a 7-inch-by-7-inch cube of clear plastic that looked like it was floating in midair, due to its transparent base.

 It also operated in near-total silence because it was cooled by air convection instead of a fan.
 And it featured a touch-sensitive power button, an early example of the tech Apple would later use for the iPhone.

-Something that I very much liked about it was that it continued Apple’s mid-1990s trend toward expandability by allowing users to access its internal components easily through the bottom of the machine.
+Something that I very much liked about it was that it continued Apple’s mid-1990s trend toward expandability.
+Owners could access the Power Mac G4 Cube’s internal components easily through the bottom of the machine.
 It even sported a pop-up handle to help with this.
 (By comparison, Apple’s subsequent Macs have been an extreme challenge to open up, let alone expand.)